ian-henderson/Wikipedia-Game/README.md

 # Wikipedia-Game
 The wikipedia_game() function uses a non-recursive breadth-first search algorithm to find the shortest path between two Wikipedia pages.
-The root and target arguments must be the exact titles of the desired pages.
+The page titles must be the exact titles of the Wikipedia pages.

 ## Requirements
 1. Python3